matt-hendrick/Group-Trip-Planner-Backend/readme.md

 # Group Trip Planner

-[Group Trip Planner](https://prototypetripplanner.web.app) is a full stack, collaborative, trip-planning web app that allows users to map, comment, and organize a trip.
+[Group Trip Planner](https://prototypetripplanner.web.app) is a full stack, collaborative, trip-planning website that allows users to map, comment, and organize a trip.
 Users can create, join, edit, and delete groups.
-The app implements user and group authentication.
+The site implements user and group authentication.

-The Group Trip Planner backend was built with TypeScript 4.1.5, Firebase 8.2.1, and Express 4.17.1.
+The Group Trip Planner backend was built with TypeScript, Firebase 8.2.1, and Express 4.17.1.

 ## Demo User Login